Registrar of Geographic Names

 By doing this, the program will improve the property addressing system in Victoria and support efficient and effective delivery of emergency and postal services, as well as a range of government activities.

-The Office of Geographic Names will provide an information flyer to municipal councils, who can then distribute it to managers of complex sites.
+Geographic Names Victoria will provide an information flyer to municipal councils, who can then distribute it to managers of complex sites.

 The addressing information should then be provided by site managers to their councils for uploading to Vicmap.